 This sheet is designed to provide a basic guideline to the criteria that can be used for judging individual SPEECH events.
 Remember, feedback is crucial!
 Let them know of things they did well, but also what they could improve on.
 To access your ballots go to live.speechwire.com As soon as you are in your room, press "Start Round" in Speechwire.
 Extemporaneous (EX)

-In a prep room (not your room), competitors are presented with a choice of three current event questions related to national and international current events.
-The competitor has 30 minutes to prepare a sevenminute speech answering the selected question.
-Judges will receive competitors one at a time, in 10minute increments.
+In a prep room (not your room), competitors are presented with a choice of three current event questions related to national/international current events.
+The competitor has 30 minutes to prepare a seven-minute speech answering the selected question.
+Judges will receive competitors one at a time, in 10-minute increments.
 Each student should stay to watch the remaining competitors.

-- Time: Up to 7

-minutes (only valid if

-timed with

-stopwatch)
+They may not use paper/index card notes.
+It must be memorized.

-- Time violations cannot place first (30 second grace period).

-- NO NOTES (Paper or Digital)

-- Those using notes should not rank first

-- Factually accurate

-- Organized, focused on topic, research referenced.
+- •Time: Up to 7 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period). - •NO NOTES (Paper or Digital) - Those using notes should not rank first in the round. - Factually accurate - Organized, focused on topic, research

-- Judge opinion on the topic should not influence ranking.